 3. How long have you been working as a lawyer?

-4. How did you get to work for Fletcher Day - what impressed you ?
+4. How did you get to work for Fletcher Day - what impressed you?

 I was actually headhunted on Linkedin and was asked if I'd like to join them.
-After undertaking my due diligence on the firm, what struck me was the calibre and quality of the lawyers at Fletcher Day and I really liked the Managing Director's strong ambition and plans for the Dispute Resolution team.
+After undertaking my due diligence on the firm, what struck me was the caliber and quality of the lawyers at Fletcher Day and I really liked the Managing Director's strong ambition and plans for the Dispute Resolution team.

 5. How has your working life changed since being made partner?

-At the junior end there is a lot of paperwork, document production and generation.
+At the junior end, there is a lot of paperwork, document production and generation.
 Since becoming a partner it's a lot more about managing client relation

-I'm still learning a lot but upon initial impression it's a very progressive, new-generation law firm with a heavy digital and entrepreneurial spirit.
+I'm still learning a lot but upon initial impression, it's a very progressive, new-generation law firm with a heavy digital and entrepreneurial spirit.